This blog may contain affiliate links. Read our disclosure policy for more info.

 23. Go whale watching

-Without a doubt, one of the best things to do in Vancouver during summer is to go on a whale watching tour.
+Without a doubt, one of the best tours in Vancouver during summer is to go whale watching.
 From out on the open water, you’ll have to opportunity to spot various types of whales including Humpback whales and Orcas.
 But besides whales, you’ll also have the opportunity to spot other wildlife including seabirds and otters.

 You’ll cruise around the Gulf and the San Juan Islands taking in the picturesque scenery while keeping a close lookout for whales.
 With so many around, it’s very likely you’ll see a few!